asishallab/Amino/README_en.md

 Click [here](https://github.com/asishallab/Amino/blob/master/Amino_Game_Manual.pdf) for the game manual, including a sample round, and a section on tips and tricks.

+Click [here](https://github.com/asishallab/Amino/blob/master/print_amino_yourself.md) for a manual on how to print and assemble a game of Amino yourself.

 We would be very happy if Amino catches your eye and gladly would send you a prototype upon request.

 As we say in Germany: Good luck in game and in love!